aristanetworks/vane/docs/api_cli/cli.md

 You can now run specific groups of tests using markers.
-For example, if you only want to run smoke tests, you can add the **smoke** marker in the definitions.yaml markers field as follows.
+For example, if you only want to run smoke tests, you can add the **smoke** marker in the definitions.yaml file's **marker** field as follows.
+The details on how a marker can be specified are linked below.

 ``` yaml title="definitions.yaml" hl_lines="5"
 parameters: